Industrial land uses are able to establish and operate within the zone in an efficient and effective manner.

 Although lower standards of amenity are often characteristic of industrial locations, Plan provisions aim to enable a general improvement in the amenity of the City’s industrial locations.
 The Te Rapa North Industrial Zone incorporates both greenfield and the existing Dairy Manufacturing Site, and the amenities of both are important to consider.
 The purpose of this is to create functional and attractive employment areas and to contribute to raising amenity levels within the City generally.
 Greater emphasis is also placed on ensuring entrances into Hamilton are attractive and contribute to the overall amenity of Hamilton.
 This will ensure alignment with Hamilton City’s Gateway Policy.

-This is to be achieved through resource consent being required for the development of a Concept Development Consent for the specific Stage 1A and 1B areas.
+This is to be achieved through resource consent being required for the development of a Concept Development Consent for the specific Stage 1A area .

 Industrial development is consistent with the long-term land use pattern for the Te Rapa North Industrial Zone and occurs in an integrated, efficient and co-ordinated manner.